ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 These are the 'deprecated' personal API-keys.
 {: .note}

-Using the Ops Manager connection string (found in the [Getting connection strings](/docs/databases-for-mongodb?topic=databases-for-mongodb-getting-connection-strings) pane of your deployment), you can use the credentials that you created for Ops Manager user access to API commands.
+Using the Ops Manager connection string (also found in the [Getting connection strings](/docs/databases-for-mongodb?topic=databases-for-mongodb-getting-connection-strings) pane of your deployment dashboard), you can use the credentials that you created for Ops Manager user access to API commands.

 ### Example connection details: